Treatment of influenza: Interferons

+Corticosteroids

+Corticosteroids can be prescribed for severe influenza; however, the currently available evidence is insufficient to determine their effectiveness, and more high-quality research, including randomized controlled trials, is needed to clarify their role in influenza treatment.

+A systematic review assessed the effectiveness and risks of corticosteroids as an adjunctive treatment for influenza, given their common use for severe cases due to their anti-inflammatory and immunomodulatory properties.
+The review included 30 studies with a total of 99,224 participants, primarily observational studies, and one randomized controlled trial.
+A meta-analysis of 21 studies (9,536 participants) suggested an association between corticosteroid use and increased mortality.
+A stratified analysis of adjusted studies also indicated higher mortality risk, and corticosteroid therapy was linked to an increased likelihood of hospital-acquired infections.
+The certainty of the evidence was very low due to potential confounding by indication and inconsistencies in study designs and reporting.

 Drug resistance

 Influenza viruses can show resistance to anti-viral drugs.
 Like the development of bacterial antibiotic resistance, this can result from over-use of these drugs.
 For example, a study published in the June 2009 Issue of Nature Biotechnology emphasized the urgent need for augmentation of oseltamivir (Tamiflu) stockpiles with additional antiviral drugs including zanamivir (Relenza) based on an evaluation of the performance of these drugs in the scenario that the 2009 H1N1 'Swine Flu' neuraminidase (NA) were to acquire the tamiflu-resistance (His274Tyr) mutation which is currently widespread in seasonal H1N1 strains.

 Yet another example is in the case of the amantadines treatment may lead to the rapid production of resistant viruses, and over-use of these drugs has probably contributed to the spread of resistance.
 In particular, this high-level of resistance may be due to the easy availability of amantadines as part of over-the-counter cold remedies in countries such as China and Russia, and their use to prevent outbreaks of influenza in farmed poultry.

 On the other hand, a few strains resistant to neuraminidase inhibitors have emerged and circulated in the absence of much use of the drugs involved, and the frequency with which drug resistant strains appears shows little correlation with the level of use of these drugs.
 However, laboratory studies have shown that it is possible for the use of sub-optimal doses of these drugs as a prophylactic measure might contribute to the development of drug resistance.

 During the United States 2005–2006 influenza season, increasing incidence of drug resistance by strain H3N2 to amantadine and rimantadine led the CDC to recommend oseltamivir as a prophylactic drug, and the use of either oseltamivir or zanamivir as treatment.